daveajones/Frontier/FrontierVerbs/FrontierVerbs/README.markdown

 This framework implements Frontier’s standard verbs, such as clock.now and file.open, which live in system.verbs.builtins.

-Adding verb tables and verbs is designed to be easy.
-(It was kind of a pain in Old Frontier.)

 ## How to add a new verb table

-Create a new AnyNameVerbs class in the Builtins folder.
+Create a new AnyNameVerbs struct in the Verb Tables folder.

 The “AnyName” part should match the name of the corresponding table in Frontier.
 (With one difference: the first letter must be capitalized, since object names are capitalized in Cocoa.)

-The class must conform to the VerbTable protocol: it should return 1) its table name (should be lowercase) and 2) an array of supported verbs.
+The class must conform to the `VerbTable` protocol.
+The easy way to get started: copy from an existing verb table.

-Last thing: add the table to VerbRunner.verbTables.
-(This way VerbRunner can see your table.)
+Last thing: add to `VerbRunner.VerbImplementors` and add a case to the switch statement in the `run` function.

+You’ll also have to add a corresponding table to the database, but that’s a whole separate thing.

 ## How to add a new verb

 We’ll use FileVerbs as an example, but the process is the same for all of the verb tables.

-1. Add the canonical name of the verb to FileVerbs.supportedVerbs.
-(At the end is fine: order doesn’t matter.)
+1. Add the verb to `FileVerbs.Verbs` enum.
+Its value must be all lowercase.

-2. Add a dynamic function that has the name of the verb as it appears in FileVerbs.supportedVerbs.
-It must have the exact same capitalization.
-(Even though capitalization doesn’t matter in Frontier scripts, it matters here.)
-That function takes VerbParameters and returns a VerbResult.
+2. Add to the switch statement in the `evaluate` function.

+3. Add the actual implementation as a function in `private extension FileVerbs`.

-That’s it.
-Well, you have to actually implement the function.
-And add a corresponding object to the database.
+You also have to add a corresponding object to the database.
 But you’ve done the kernel housekeeping bits.

 ## Stubs

 At this writing, VerbParameters, Parameter, and VerbResult are all just temporary.
 Once UserTalk.framework is filled, we’ll switch to using types defined in the language.

+## Not-Implemented and No-Longer-Implemented

+Any verb not *yet* implemented, but that will be, should return `VerbResult.notImplemented`.

+Any verb that was implemented in a previous version of Frontier, but longer makes sense for whatever reason, should return `VerbResult.NoLongerImplemented`.
+(Example: `RezVerbs`.)